Snow expected in Inland Northwest on Tuesday evening, Wednesday mornin...

 The most wide-spread snowstorm so far this season is expected this week in the Inland Northwest, according to the National Weather Service at Spokane.

-"Blizzard conditions" are predicted in Washington's Cascade Mountains starting Tuesday evening through Wednesday morning, according to an NWS forecast.
-Snow accumulation of 8 to 16 inches and wind gusts of 40-50 mph are possible, and travelers using Snoqualmie Pass and Stevens Pass are advised to take caution.
+“Blizzard conditions” were predicted in Washington’s Cascade Mountains starting Tuesday evening and continue into this morning, according to an NWS forecast.
+Snow accumulation of 8 to 16 inches and wind gusts of 40-50 mph are possible during the storm, and travelers using Snoqualmie Pass and Stevens Pass are advised to take caution.

-The snow is expected to arrive farther inland Tuesday night into Wednesday morning.
+The snow was expected to arrive farther inland Tuesday night into this morning.
 The Palouse, Spokane area, Idaho Panhandle and northern valleys will likely see snow.

-Pullman and Deary are forecast to get 1 to 2 inches of snow, as is Winchester.
+Pullman and Deary is forecast to get 1 to 2 inches of snow during the weather event, as is Winchester.
 The Lewiston-Clarkston Valley may even get less than an inch.

 As the week goes along, snow is predicted to continue falling in the mountains but turn to rain in the lowlands, according to the weather service.